GLOBAL MARKETS-China joins Asian shares in cautious advance ahead of trade talks

 Meijers said he doesn't expect a sudden massive breakthrough that would give markets reason to rally.
 "That's very unlikely, I'll expect this to be an ongoing theme."

-In the currency market, the Turkish lira steadied for now after declining more than 2% on Monday over concerns about Ankara's planned incursion in northern Syria.
+In the currency market, the Turkish lira steadied after declining more than 2% on Monday over concerns about Ankara's planned incursion in northern Syria.

-Trump threatened to destroy Turkey's economy if Ankara takes a planned military strike in Syria too far even though the U.S. leader himself has opened the door for a Turkish incursion.
+Trump threatened to destroy Turkey's economy if Ankara takes a planned military strike in Syria too far even though the U.S. leader himself has opened the door for a Turkish incursion by his decision to withdraw U.S. troop from the area.

 The lira TRYTOM=D3 traded at 5.837 per dollar, near its weakest level since Sept.
 2.